Orlando Gibbons: Legacy

 Gibbons's death, on 5 June 1625, is regularly marked in King's College Chapel, Cambridge, by the singing of his music at Evensong.
-A number of Gibbons's church anthems were included in the Oxford Book of Tudor Anthems.
+A number of his church anthems were included in the Oxford Book of Tudor Anthems.

 Musicologist and composer, Frederick Ouseley, dubbed him to be the "English Palestrina."
 (Note: The "English Palestrina is an epitaph also given to Byrd.)
 Gibbons paved the way for a future generation of English composers by perfecting Byrd's foundations of the English madrigal as well as both full and verse anthems, and especially by teaching music to his oldest son, Christopher, who in turn taught John Blow, Pelham Humfrey and most notably Henry Purcell, the English pioneer of the Baroque era.
-The modern music critic John Rockwell claimed that the oeuvre of Gibbons: "all attested not merely to a significant figure in music's past but to a composer who can still speak directly to the present."
+The modern music critic John Rockwell claimed that the oeuvre of Gibbons "all attested not merely to a significant figure in music's past but to a composer who can still speak directly to the present".